-In Java-based systems, JNI is typically used to transfer control between the assembler/C interrupt service routine (ISR) and the program.
+In Java-based systems, JNI is typically used to transfer control between an interrupt service routine (ISR) written in assembler or C and the program.
 RTSJ 2.0 supports the possibility of the ISR being written in Java code.
 This is clearly an area where it is difficult to maintain the portability goal of Java.
 Furthermore, not all RTSJ deployments can support InterruptServiceRoutine.
 A JVM that runs in user space does not generally have access to interrupts.